Property Tax Bill Information and Due Dates:

 Mail: Tax Collector’s Office, PO Box 4220, San Rafael, CA 94913-4220.

 Office: 3501 Civic Center Drive, Room 202, San Rafael, CA 94903.

 Office Hours: Monday-Friday 9:00 AM to 4:30 PM, closed holidays.

-A 2.5% processing fee plus a convenience fee of $1.95 applies to all credit card, debit card, and electronic fund transfer (EFT) payments.
+A 2.35% processing fee, or a minimum fee of $1.49, applies to all credit card and debit card payments.
+There is no charge for electronic fund transfers (EFT).
 Transaction fees will reflect as an additional charge on your next credit card or bank statement and are retained by the payment processor, not County of Marin.
 Please retain the payment confirmation number provided at the end of the transaction for your records.

 If using your bank's online bill pay service, enter the parcel number and bill number being paid in the account number field.
 Schedule such payments to fund at least 5 business days prior to the delinquency date to ensure that your bank has sufficient time for processing.

 If your property tax bill states, “A COPY OF THIS BILL WAS SENT TO A PAYING AGENT AT THEIR REQUEST”, this means a lender requested your tax bill.
 Retain your copy for your records if your lender is responsible for paying your taxes.
 Clarify with your lender prior to the due date if you are uncertain whether they pay your property taxes.
 If you become responsible for paying the taxes during the tax year because you paid your mortgage in full, refinanced, etc., please make your payment by the due dates.